Skip to content

 Provider Support

-*DeepL supports formality natively for some languages (DE, FR, IT, ES, NL, PL, PT, RU, JA). **DeepL glossaries require separate API setup; Lexis passes glossary terms via context for OpenAI.
+*DeepL supports formality natively for some languages (DE, FR, IT, ES, NL, PL, PT, RU, JA). **DeepL glossaries require separate API setup; Lexis passes glossary terms via context for AI services.

 Settings